 Screenshot via @teva on Instagram

 It’s time to spruce up your social media profiles and pages to boost engagement.
 It’s not enough simply to create a basic profile or page for your brand and try to attract followers; you need to give them a compelling reason to stick around, and it all starts with the first impression.
 Add an attractive header image and profile photo to your profile and fill in all the information about your brand like your website, your address, and a description of your business.
-(Check out these posts for information on the ideal Facebook header size, examples of great Facebook cover photos, the perfect Twitter header size, and how to create the perfect Instagram profile picture.)
+(Check out these posts for information on the ideal Facebook header size, examples of great Facebook cover photos, the perfect Twitter header size, the correct Instagram profile photo size, and how to create the perfect Instagram profile picture.)
 Filling in all the relevant “about” information for your brand makes it more likely that your profile will show up in relevant searches, essentially making your profile more discoverable.

 Mention your brand #hashtag in your Instagram and Twitter bios, along with any current promotional #hashtags you’re using and links to your website or other social media profiles.
 For example, Teva highlights its #StrapInToFreedom hashtag along with strategic, consistent branding on its Instagram profile.
 Pro Tip: Instagram only allows you to include one link in your bio, so use an Instagram bio link tool.
 Instagram bio tools allow you to create a landing page (which serves as your single Instagram bio link) where you can share multiple links with your followers.
 Some of these tools even allow you to customize the look and feel of your landing page to match your brand.